 The Expert Opinion

 A Registered Appraiser® is empowered to appraise/valuate for insurances companies, financial institutions, business transfers, bankruptcies, government, justice, fraud, inheritance and auctions.
 When it’s about alcoholic drinks, the Appraiser has to be specialized in Wines & Spirits.
-When the Chartered Appraiser also has a valid ‘Certificate of Personal Competence’, this is an extra guarantee that he is well informed about the market movements and actual legislation.
+When the Registered Appraiser also has a valid ‘Certificate of Personal Competence’, this is an extra guarantee that he is well informed about the market movements and actual legislation.
 Self-appointed ‘experts’ often give a not sufficiently well explained value by lack of competence or by personal financial self-interest.
 For determination of the right value of wines and spirits, the so called ‘Expert opinion’, a certified Appraiser is acquired.

 We first have to determine the kind of value required.
 We distinguish: execution value, replacement cost, auction value, liquidation value and market value.
 Rarely we use new-for-old value, current market value, succession value, private sale value and going concern value.
 Beside this, we provide appraisal of damage (depreciation) for insurances.